Who needs a food handlers license and why it is important for your business

 Once you pass the exam, you'll get your food handlers certificate.

 • ServSafe.
-ServSafe courses are among the most popular food safety classes in the United States with both online and in-person options.
-After you successfully complete the food handlers test, you can download and print your e-certificate from the company's website.
+ServSafe courses are among the most popular online and in-person food safety classes in the United States.
+After you complete the food handlers test, you can download and print your e-certificate from the company’s website.

-Most states require that at least one employee in every food service business have a license.
+Most states require that at least one employee in every food service business has a license.

 Some require all employees who handle food to get a license.

-Other states require that at least one person with a license be on duty during business hours, but they don't require all employees to be licensed.
+Other states require that at least one person with a license needs to be on duty during business hours, but they don’t require all employees to be licensed.

-Even if your state or local government doesn't require everyone to get certified, it's important that you train all employees on proper food handling procedures to avoid any mishaps that could cause someone to get sick.
+Even if your state or local government doesn’t require everyone to get food handlers certification, you must train all employees on proper food handling to avoid mishaps that could make someone sick.

-In contrast, California requires any employee who handles food to have a license.
+In contrast, California requires any employee who handles food to have a license — and in some cases, the state even requires a food manager license.

-Yes, having a license is generally required by law.
-But the benefits go beyond avoiding fines and other penalties.
+Yes, having a food handlers card is generally required by law.
+But the benefits go beyond avoiding fines and other penalties — they can help your business grow.

-Understanding basic food safety protocols is crucial in keeping your customers healthy, happy and coming back for more.
+Understanding basic food safety protocols is crucial to keeping your customers healthy, happy, and returning for more.

 A lawsuit related to foodborne illness could be a major setback for your business and it’s caused many businesses to close for good.

-Getting the right insurance for your food business you need is fast and easy with Next.
-Our general liability, commercial property, workers’ compensation and commercial auto insurance can help protect your food-service business from a variety of risks, including:
+Our general liability, commercial property, workers’ compensation and commercial auto insurance coverage can help protect your food business from a variety of risks, including:

 • Foodborne illness